codes-untold/authorisation_bloc_pattern/README.md

 ## INSTRUCTIONS
 For testing,

-Enter 0000 as pin to get a failed authorisation

-Enter any other value as pin to get a successful authorisation
+(1) Enter any 4 digit value to get successful authorisation (2) Enter '0000' to get failed authorisation